andrewtdavis/nvidia-cuda-tensorflow/README.md

 # Installing NVIDIA Drivers & CUDA, withTensorFlow support on CentOS / RHEL
-This guide helps install the NVIDIA drivers, as well as one or more versions of CUDA.
-We'll also help you set up TensorFlow in your home directory to test GPU support
+This guide helps install the NVIDIA drivers, as well as one or more versions of CUDA specifically for TensorFlow but will work for any CUDA workloads.
+We'll also help you set up a couple versions TensorFlow to test GPU support.

-This guide has been tested on:
+This process has been tested on:

 - TensorFlow GPU 1.14
 - TensorFlow GPU 2.0